plainprogrammer/expository_study-galatians/series-introduction.md

 The Expository Bible Study is a series of Bible studies focused on exposing the depth of what the Bible teaches.
 It is organized as a book-by-book study with a few key principles and characteristics that distinguish it from other published Bible study curriculum:

-* Jesus is the Lord and ultimate object of all of Scripture.
+* Jesus is the Lord and ultimate object of all of Scripture
 * Studying the Bible should encourage both evangelism and discipleship
 * Bible studies should be usable in numerous settings
 * Rigid periodic structures encourage compromise in the depth of study

-Each of this facets of the study are explained more below.
+Each of these facets of the study are explained more below.

 ## Jesus in All of Scripture